Get us in your inbox

 Driving time from Chicago: Three hours

-Book a romantic getaway package at Goldmoor Inn and they’ll have a dozen roses on display in your room.
-You don’t need any experience paddling to rent a tandem kayak from Galena River Outfitters and spend a few hours on the Galena River taking in the scenery and wildlife.
-Head back to the hotel for a bath in your two-person whirlpool tub then grab dinner on Galena’s historic Main Street at Fritz and Frites, which combines German and French fare.
-You can also relax with a couples massage at the Galena Day Spa, which ends with chocolates and champagne in your private relaxation room.
+Book a romantic getaway package at Goldmoor Inn and they’ll have a dozen roses waiting for you in your room.
+Rent a tandem kayak from Nuts Outdoors and spend two hours paddling on the Galena River, starting against the current so you can relax and float on your way back to the dock.
+Head back to the hotel for a bath in your two-person whirlpool tub, then grab dinner on Galena’s historic Main Street at Fritz and Frites, which blends German and French fare.
+You can also relax with a couples massage at the Galena Day Spa, which ends with chocolates and a drink in your private relaxation room.

 Advertising